-5 Make-Ahead Breakfast Recipes To Start Your Day Off Right
+5 Make Ahead Breakfast Recipes To Start Your Day Off Right

-Prepare Your Breakfast The Night Before
+Why Prepare Breakfast The Night Before?

 By preparing your breakfast the night before you're going to enjoy it, you will be able to enjoy weekend level cuisine on any weekday morning.
 Batch cooking is the secret to your make-ahead breakfasts, then simply pop them into the freezer.

-Make-Ahead Stuffed Multigrain Pancakes Recipe
+Make Ahead Stuffed Multigrain Pancakes Recipe

 Multigrain pancakes are not only healthier for you, but will give you longer lasting energy for your day ahead.
 One of my favorite things growing up was the infamous peanut butter and jelly sandwich.
 This twist on that classic recipe is the perfect make-ahead breakfast for busy families on the go.
 This stuffed pancake recipe can be adapted to your favorite stuffings, also try it with sauteed cinnamon apples, or even bananas foster!

 - 4 Tablespoons Organic Traditional Rolled Oats (Not Quick Cooking)